-The above command will only delete those Volume files which not labeled and are assigned with keep label.
+In this example, the command will only remove those volume files which are not labeled and assigned with the “keep” label.

-Though Docker networks don’t take much disk space, it can cause problems further if unnecessary files are not cleared from the disk.
+Though Docker networks don’t take much disk space, it can cause some problems if unnecessary files are not cleared from the disk.

-One problem is that it creates iptables rules and bridge networks with routing table entries.
-The command for removing networks is simple:
+One problem is that it creates rules for iptables and bridge networks with routing table entries, which can cause some issues in the long run.

 For a full list of NETWORK IDs, use the following command: